 As it spreads it produces toxic by-products that cause damage to your body tissues and organs, wreaking havoc on your immune system.
 The major waste product of yeast cell activity is Acetaldehyde, a poisonous toxin that promotes free radical activity in the body.
 Acetaldehyde is also converted by the liver into ethanol (drinking alcohol).
 Some people even report feeling a drunk or hungover feeling along with debilitating fatigue from the high amounts of ethanol is their system.

+Do You Have Candida?

 Everyone has Candida, and a significant proportion of us may have Candidiasis, or an overgrowth of Candida.
 Candida starts to cause trouble when there is some change in your body that allows it to overgrow.
 This change could be anything from a few courses of antibiotics, a prolonged diet rich in carbohydrates and sugar, or even something as common as a lengthy period of stress at work.

 So if you suspect that you have an overgrowth, the first place to look is your lifestyle to find what could have caused this imbalance.
 Antibiotics?
 Oral contraceptives?
 A diet high in sugar and carbohydrates?
 Alcohol and drugs?
 Stress?
 Or all of the above?
 Eliminating all of these risk factors is a crucial step in tackling your Candida problem.